aherbert/gdsc-smlm/docs/fitting_plugins.rst

    * - Option
      - Description

-   * - Load Standard Templates
+   * - Load standard templates
      - Allows selection of standard templates.
 These are templates built in to the SMLM jar file.

-   * - Load Custom Templates
+   * - Load custom templates
      - Allows selection of custom templates.
 These are templates loaded from files in a directory.

-   * - Remove Loaded Templates
+   * - Remove loaded templates
      - Allows removal of previously loaded templates.

-   * - View Template
+   * - View template
      - Allows a template to be viewed.

    * - View image example for template